Skip to main content

 The Center for Veterinary Health Sciences Ranch at Oklahoma State University wants to purchase a new ultrasound unit to enhance the learning experience of veterinary students in the area of breeding management and reproduction issues in horses.

-Animal Health and SciencesEquinegivingCollege of Veterinary Medicine
+Animal Health and SciencesEquineCollege of Veterinary Medicinegiving

 OSU Ophthalmologists Offer Equine Cataract Surgery